 In small business, I see it all the time.
 Mostly with the owners of cash based operations.
 I strongly encourage them not to do this as an audit will identify the discrepancy.
 But many folks still do it.

 How?
-Let me give you a few examples:
+Here are a few examples:

 This first one is a bar in a bowling alley.
 Notice how the sales decrease during the summer months?
 Well, that would make sense; after all, the bowling alley patronage is much higher during the winter time than during the summer months.
 Naturally, you would assume the costs of alcohol would run a similar pattern as a ratio of the sales.
 Well, costs should run at a similar ratio as sales.
 In this case, they didn’t.
 Look at the May through August cost line.
 The cost line doesn’t dip as steep as the revenue line.
 Why?
 It is because the revenue line should resemble the cost line in changes whereby costs approximate 42 to 45%.